iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/Iterative Methods/Krylov Subspace.md

 The inverse of $A$ can be expressed using another matrix polynomials, using the coefficients from the characteristic polynomials.

 Any vector, can be spanned by the Krylov Subspace, if we know that $A$ is invertible.

+This is known as the: **Cayleys Hamilton's Theorem**.

+---
+### **Properties of the Krylov Subspace**

+Some of these properties are discussed by Yousaf Saad, in his sparse linear system book.